grumdrig/slog/NOTES.md

 (Another miniboss battle)

+As the beast lies dying before you, you feel both triumph and a pang of regret.
+It says "Though I am slain, I believe everything happens for a reason."
+It coughs blood.
+You think of all the creatures you've slaugtered to bump some progress bars forward.
+You smile and nod encouragingly.
+"Yep, all for a purpose," you say.
+"Go quietly good beast."

 It must be that Isle.
 We've got to find a way to get there.
 For some reason these totems seem to be the key.
 Someway or other we have to find the combo.

 Act VII